 I am not getting around to the notion of “be nice to everyone because you don’t know what they might do for you.”
 I think that is kinda lame, actually.
 Some people deserve to be your enemy.
 And if you don’t have any enemies it probably just means you never stood up for anything.
 I am simply suggesting to have an open mind and a long fuse… And be a pro.
 Do your job the best you can and keep doing it no matter what.
 It will come back to you in surprising ways.

 To paraphrase BB King: “Being a musician is like being in a horse race.
 Every once in a while someone notices you’re running.
 But you’ve been running the whole time.”

 5 years ago I had no intention of playing with my band again.
 We had gone in opposite directions.
 It just didn’t make sense.
 Now we are working with our old manager (who I also said I wouldn’t work with again), our new record will be mixed by the guy who mixed our major label stuff years ago, and we have reconnected with some of our original crew guys who are working out shows again.

-So this week, as luck would have it, a Live Nation guy remember our band, a radio person still talks about and plays our band’s music, and Bob Seger’s manager remembers our band.
+So this week, as luck would have it, a Live Nation guy remembers our band, a radio person still talks about and plays our band’s music, and Bob Seger’s manager remembers our band.
 An opening comes up in the schedule, they go to our website and see we are still in business.
 Next thing you know we are back on stage with Bob 17 years later.
 Totally unexpected.

 It’s only a couple gigs.
 But I think this week’s turn of events is a good omen of things to come.
 And it’s a good testament to what we did right all those years ago.
 The music biz is small and it has an excellent memory.
 The smallest things make the difference.